G-Sebastiani/G-Sebastiani/README.md

-Hi, I’m @G-Sebastiani
+# I’m @G-Sebastiani

-I’m working in cyber secutity.
-I’m interested in low level programming and hardware.
-I have some old knowledge of asm, awk, c, java and some less old Python.
+I work in cyber secutity.
+I’m interested in low level programming and hardware, like Arduino and ESP32.
+I have some old knowledge of asm, awk, c, java and have been playing around with Python.